United Nations Security Council Resolution 426: Implementation and outcome

 On 3 May 1978, Resolution 427 modifies Resolution 426 by changing the number of troops initially requested for the UNIFIL from 4,000 to 6,000.
 It also reiterates the demand that Israel should leave South Lebanon without any further delay.

 On 13 June 1978, a few months after the adoption of Resolution 426, the Israel Defence Forces withdrew from South Lebanon but UNSC Resolutions 425 and 426 were still a long way from being implemented.
-Instead of giving up their positions to the UNIFIL, they transferred them to Major Saad Haddad, head of the Christian right militia in Lebanon and a man who had been working closely with Israel for years and was then regarded by Israel as a member of their forces.
-Considering Israel's public declarations at the time, the manoeuvre was hardly a subtle one but it marked the beginning of Israel's strategy to occupy South Lebanon.
-It had applied the UNSC Resolutions as it had been required to but Israel was not willing to let go of its control over South Lebanon just yet.
+Instead of giving up their positions to the UNIFIL, they transferred them to Major Saad Haddad, head of the Christian South Lebanon Army in Lebanon and a man who had been working closely with Israel for years and was then regarded by Israel as a member of their forces.

 During the 1990s, the UN was facing an insufficient capacity of peacekeeping operations to implement Security Council resolutions, a fact that partly explains the indefinitely protracted situation in South Lebanon.
 Implementation issues related to Resolution 426 illustrate the complexity of peacebuilding missions and the time they can take.
 Indeed, it was not before May 2000 that Israeli troops effectively left Lebanon's territory.

 Despite the dispositions concerning the transitional and provisional nature of UNIFIL in Resolution 426, the Force still exists and operates in Lebanon to this day, with enhanced roles and annually renewed mandates.